HMS Peterel (1794): Napoleonic Wars

 From 29 April 1802 until 1809 Peterel was under Commander John Lamborn.
 In May 1804, she sailed for Jamaica and Barbados, convoying the West Indies trade, and thereafter remained in the West Indies for some years.
 She destroyed a small privateer on the Jamaica station on 23 January 1805.
 The privateer was a felucca, armed with one 4-pounder gun and a swivel gun.
 She had a crew of 27 men, all except one of whom escaped after they ran her on shore and before Peterel's boats arrived to burn her.
 The privateer had captured an American brig which she had sent into Havana where the brig was sold.

 On 8 February, Pique captured the Spanish warship Urquixo, of 18 guns and 82 men.
 Peterel shared in the proceeds.

 On 13 May Peterell captured the Spanish privateer schooner Santa Anna off Cuba.
 Santa Anna was armed with one long 18-pounder gun and four 6-pounder guns, and had a crew of 106 men.
 She had sailed from Santiago de Cuba only the day before and had not yet captured anything.
 At some point in 1805 or 1806, Peterel captured the ship Hoffnung, in sight of the armed schooner Arab, Lieutenant Carpenter, commander.

 In early October 1806, Peterel was part of a convoy from Jamaica.
 Near North Edisto she encountered the French privateer Superbe, of 14 guns and 150 men.
 The privateer mistook Peterel for a guineaman and attempted to board.
 Peterel repulsed the attempt and then gave chase as Captain Dominique Houx (or Diron) of Superbe realized his mistake and made his escape.
 In the skirmish, Lieutenant Maitland of Peterel was killed, and four seamen were wounded.
 Peterel captured one of the French boarders who reported that a broadside from Peterel had killed some 30 to 40 men on Superbe as she came up to board.
 On 27 October, Pitt, under the command of Lieutenant William Fitton, caught up with Superbe in Ocoa Bay after a 50-hour chase.
 Pitt captured Superbe, with Drake in sight, after Houx ran her aground.
 Houx and most of his crew escaped, though a number had been killed in the running battle with Pitt.

 Fate

 Peterel was fitted as a receiving ship at Plymouth in August 1811 and served in that capacity until 1825.
-Peterel was put up sale at Plymouth on 11 July 1827, and sold that same day to Joshua Crystall at Plymouth for £730.
+Peterel was put up for sale at Plymouth on 11 July 1827, and sold that same day to Joshua Crystall at Plymouth for £730.